Alex Kirilloff Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Athletics pitching staff ranks 27th in the league.

-- The Athletics have a 6.04 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics' 6.03 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to surrender the second-most home runs in baseball (130 total, 1.4 per game).
+- Athletics pitchers combine to surrender 131 total home runs at a clip of 1.4 per game (second-most in the league).

+- Harris gets the start for the Athletics, his fifth of the season.
+He is 2-3 with a 6.07 ERA and 35 strikeouts through 43 2/3 innings pitched.

+- In his most recent appearance on Thursday, July 6 against the Detroit Tigers, the left-hander threw 4 2/3 innings, giving up seven earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.